Construction of Solana, with three construction workers walking across the wood-framed building, featuring timber I-beams/I-joists

 The doubled exterior wall system features 8-inch-thick SIP panels adjacent to walls framed with 2×6 dimensional lumber.
 The framed walls were insulated for extra energy efficiency, resulting in an overall wall R-value of R52.
 Interior non-bearing walls were framed with 2×4 and 2×6 dimensional lumber and sheathed with 1/2-inch plywood for shear.
 The roof used wood trusses packed with R70 insulation.

 The wood-framed assembly was configured not only for energy efficiency but also for maximum soundproofing.
 The 2×6 framed walls had two layers of drywall attached to sound isolation channels on each side of the party walls.
-They also added a sound-absorbing layer over the 1-1/8-inch-thick OSB subfloor and installed blown-in insulation between the 11-7/8-inch-deep wood I-joists to reduce noise transmission from floor to floor.
+They also added a sound-absorbing layer over the 1-1/8-inch-thick oriented strand board (OSB) subfloor and installed blown-in insulation between the 11-7/8-inch-deep wood I-joists to reduce noise transmission from floor to floor.
 A double layer of drywall on the ceiling was also installed using sound isolation channels for maximum soundproofing.

 Outside, all the decks and walkways were framed using 5-1/2-inch thick LVL panels.
 The slabs were fastened with screws instead of steel plates to speed installation and then stained.
 Clear cedar was used for soffits and for accent siding on the building’s exterior